jataware/NeticaPy3/README.md

 This is a fork of NeticaPy to support Python 3: https://github.com/ValueFromData/NeticaPy

-Currently only Linux is supported.
+Mac is currently not supported.

-Minimal required Python version is 3.3.
+Minimal required Python version is 3.5.